 up after only four races.
 In 1988 Bryant went to work for owner / driver Lake Speed.
 They would win at Darlington and have four Top 5 finishes.
 In 1989 Jimmy Means; another owner / driver would hire Bryant.
 They would have a season's best 12th place finish.
 Bryant would retire from the Cup Series at the end of the season.
 Bryant would lead his drivers to two career wins; both coming at Darlington.
 From 1990-1992 he would drop down to the Xfinity Series and would crew chief full time for Dave Rezendez (1990), Jeff Burton (1991) and Ricky Craven (1992).
 Burton would win one race in 1991 giving Bryant his only win as an Xfinity Series crew chief.
 How would only sit on top of the pit box a couple times per season through 1998.
 In 1999 he led Mark Green for a full season.
 Their best finish was a 10th in Atlanta.
 In 2000 he worked with driver Tony Roper for three races.
 Sadly Roper would be killed in a racing accident later in the season at Texas.

-in 11 starts; while Blaney would win once and Logano would go win-less.
-In just three short season, Bullins posted 21 wins in the Xfinity Series.
+lane five times in eleven starts; while Blaney would win once and Logano would go win-less.
+In just three short seasons, Bullins posted 21 wins in the Xfinity Series.
 Bullins would move to the Cup series in 2015.
 He lead the charge for Blaney that season; working for the Wood Brothers.
 The team was still only running part time at this point, so the duo just paired together for 16 events.
 As 2016 rolled around the Wood Brothers returned to racing full time.
 Blaney ran full time with Bullins at the helm.
 He posted three Top 5 finishes and ended up 20th in the points.
 2017 would see Blaney and Bullins both get their first Cup win.
 It would come at Pocono.
 Blaney almost pulled off the win in the season opening Daytona 500 but was passed by Kurt Busch on the last lap; relegating Blaney to second.
 He would go on to finish ninth in that years points.
 For 2018 Blaney is moving to drive for Roger Penske and Bullins is following him there.
 But before leaving Bullins sat down and wrote the Woods a letter offering them his gratitude for taking in a young engineer nearly two decades ago: just parts of the letter read: - It’s funny how life works and the things that happen that lead you to where you wind up.
 When I sat down with Eddie and Len Wood at the picnic table in the old “new” shop in Stuart, VA in 1999 I could only dream that one day I’d be the crew chief of the 21.
 So as 2017 draws to a close, it’s not the end of the season I’m thinking about, it’s the beginnings.
 When those guys offered me a job that night it was the beginning for me.
 It got me started on a path that led to my ultimate goal of being a crew chief and for that I’m forever grateful.
 I can’t thank you enough for allowing me to be such a small part of the legacy of Wood Brothers.
 There is no more humbling feeling than for Leonard Wood to tell you he’s proud of your team after a good run.
 To every individual who played a role in the 21 car over the last three years, thank you for helping make our time together a success.
 Ryan and I have been very blessed to have the opportunity to begin our Cup careers in the shadows of such history.
 As we all head for new beginnings, I wish continued success to everyone at Wood Brothers Racing and will always be thankful for the beginnings you all provided for me.
+When Ryan Blaney was hired to go drive for Roger Penske in 2018, Jeremy Bullins went with him.
+After the duo posted a win in 2017, they went looking for better things in 2018.
+The season started off well and saw them post five races inside the top ten in the first seven races. and the other two finishes inside the top 16.
+They repeatedly posted finishes between seventh and 16th; but finally broke through and claimed a win at Charlotte on the new Roval.
+Jimmie Johnson and Martin Truex tangled in the final turn while racing for the lead; and Blaney was there to step in and grab the win.
+After the win, the seasons final seven races only saw the pair post two Top 10 finishes and end up tenth in the points.
+Bullins and Blaney will be back in the #12 car in 2019 for Team Penske.

 RODNEY CHILDERS - 6/7/1975 - Before becoming crew chief, Childers himself was a racer, competing in the World Karting Association when he was 12 years old.
 He won seven championships in the state of South Carolina and five championships at the national level before moving to the Late Model Stock Car division in 1997.
 From 1999 to 2002 he competed in the NASCAR Slim Jim All Pro Series and the Hooters Pro Cup Series.
 Childers retired from driving in 2003 to concentrate on becoming a mechanic.
 He first worked with Penske-Jasper Racing as a mechanic for the #77 Dodge, before becoming car chief.
 In June 2005, Childers was named Scott Riggs' crew chief at MB2/MBV Motorsports for the rest of that season; where Riggs had two Top 5 finishes and four Top 10.s The following season the pair had one Top 5 and eight Top 10's.
 The teams performance tapered off dramatically in 2007 as Riggs only had one Top 10 and missed the field six times.
 Childers moved to Ray Evernham Motorsports to work with Elliott Sadler for 2008.
 Sadler had a best finish of fourth in the Brickyard 400, and eight Top 10's.
 Childers moved to Michael Waltrip Racing where he remained for the next five seasons.
 He wrenched for David Reutimann in 2009 and the pair won their first race.
 It would come at Charlotte in the rain shortened Coke 600.
 Childers owns a Shelby Mustang GT500.
 It was given to him by MWR co-owner Robert "Rob" Kauffman after he and driver David Reutimann won the Coca-Cola 600.
 Reutimann also received a Mustang from the co-owner of MWR.
 The following year they would win again; this time at Chicago.
 The duo

 had a rough season in 2011, finishing in the Top 5 only once.
 After Reutimann went win-less in 2011 the driver was released by MWR, to be replaced by Mark Martin and one of Childers' lifelong friends, Brian Vickers.
 At this point in his career, Martin had cut back to just racing part-time so the two shared the driving duties.
 They had four Top 5 finishes.
 The following season saw the same line up; with Martin and Vickers sharing the ride.
 The highlight of the season was when Vickers won at Loudon, NH beating out Kyle Busch by 1/2 second.
 On August 23, 2013, despite the Loudon win, Childers announced that he was leaving MWR to become Kevin Harvick's crew chief at Stewart-Haas Racing in 2014.
 Childers was released from his crew chief duties by MWR following the 2013 Irwin Tools Night Race, but remained under contract for the remainder of the season.
 In 2014 Childers left Waltrip Racing to go to work for Stewart-Haas Racing.
 He would be paired with driver Kevin Harvick and they would have immediate success.
 In their first year together, they would win five times and claim the 2014 Cup Series Championship.
 2015 would be almost as good as they grabbed three wins.
 The final race of the season saw a battle between Harvick and Kyle Busch.
 Busch would win the race and Harvick would finish second; losing the Championship by one point.
 2016 was another good year for the pair as they would win on four occasions but only finish eighth in points.
 2017 again saw Harvick in a battle for the Championship.
 He would win twice and finish third in the points.
-For 2018 Childers is set to once again lead Harvick on another Championship quest.
-To date Childers accomplishments include: 17 wins; among them the Coke 600 win (2009) and Southern 500 (2014), and the 2014 Cup Championship.
+For 2018 Childers was set to once again lead Harvick on another Championship quest; and he lead Harvick to a great season.
+The pairing compiled eight wins and made it to the final race at Homestead with a shot to win the Championship.
+Harvick led 58 laps in the race, but the cars performance fell off with 100 laps to go and he ended up finishing third in the race and in the points.
+To date Childers accomplishments include: 25 wins; among them the Coke 600 win (2009) and Southern 500 (2014), and the 2014 Cup Championship.

 GARY DEHART - ?/?/? - was a Crew Chief in the NASCAR CUP series for 12 years (1990-2004).
 His career as a crew chief began at Rick Hendrick Motorsports in 1990.
 He was hired to lead the effort of driver Greg Sacks in a limited "research & development" 15-race schedule with sponsor Slim Fast.
 With that program, Sacks won the Bud Pole for the 1990 Pepsi 400 at Daytona and contended for several race wins; posting a best finish of second at Talladega.
 DeHart became a full time crew chief for Hendrick in 1992 with driver Ricky Rudd at the wheel.
 He got one win in 1992 at Dover, and followed that with one more win 1993 (at Michigan).
 Rudd opted to depart the Hendrick stable after 1993 to form his own team, opening the door for Terry Labonte, who joined the program in 1994.
 He and Labonte got off to a quick start together, producing three victories in their first season and finishing seventh in points on the strength of 14 Top 10 finishes.
 They captured